cshlok/Hmsminiapp/ERROR_TRACKING.md

 - ✅ Converted ServiceDetailsContainer.tsx from React Native to Material-UI and added type annotations
 - ✅ Converted AddEditServiceScreen.tsx from React Native to Material-UI and added type annotations
 - ✅ Converted ServiceForm component from React Native to Material-UI
+- ✅ Converted AddEditCategoryScreen.tsx from React Native to Material-UI and added type annotations
+- ✅ Converted CategoryForm component from React Native to Material-UI

 ## Remaining Errors

+### Quote Screens
+- ❌ Convert QuoteListScreen.tsx from React Native to Material-UI
+- ❌ Fix missing properties in IPatient interface (firstName, lastName)

 ### General Type Issues
 - ❌ Fix implicit 'any' type parameters throughout the codebase